Understanding Interaction Effects in Data Analysis

 Suppose that you would like to how Brand A and Brand B are different in Sales.
 Thus, Brand (Brand A and Brand B) is the X, and Sales are the Y.

-However, you realize that there is another variable (region) that you need to consider such as West Coast and East Coast.
+However, you realize that there is another variable (i.e., Region) that you need to consider such as West Coast and East Coast.
+Thus, the basic model can be expanded as follows.

 In particular, the difference between Brand A and Brand B occurs mainly on East Coast (25M vs. 80M).
 In contrast, the sales numbers on West Coast are roughly the same (20M vs. 21M).